Academic Master

 Analysis:

 Affordable housing in India is defined as the provision of adequate shelter to people.
-The shelter must provide security to common urban household along with the assurance of security of the tenure for households.
+The shelter must provide security to common urban households along with the assurance of security of the tenure for households.

 Following are the categories of affordable housing in India